Brassall, Queensland: History

 St Mark's Lutheran Evangelican Church was originally at Gatton where it was dedicated on 29 October 1950.
 In 1967 the church was relocated to Brassall, where it was rededicated on 19 November 1967.

 Ipswich State High School opened on 1 July 1951.

 Ipswich Adventist School opened on 21 January 1968.

 The suburb was officially bounded and named in 1991.

 North Ipswich Uniting Church was originally located at 105 Downs Street, North Ipswich.
 It was previously the North Ipswich Presbyterian Church, until the Uniting Church in Australia was established in 1977.

-Since 2003, Brassall has been a key development area in the city of Ipswich.
-Formerly bushland and farming area leading into the West Moreton district; Brassall has been extensively developed.
-A new estate named "Grammar Park Estate" opened in Brassall in early 2002.
-It has since developed significantly with investors subdividing land.
-A property on Henry street was bought for over $1.5 million and has since been subdivided into over 28 house blocks.
-Grammar Park Estate now has over 1000 houses.